 Lastly, PG&E continued utilizing our Foundry data platform to further progress alignment across our spatial and tabular WMP data reports.
-Working with WMP initiative reporting program leads and technical engineers, PG&E transformed and curated data from different source systems to create a single dataset for our VM-02 Pole Clearing and GM-03 HFTD/HFRA Open Tag Reduction -Distribution Backlog programs.
+Working with WMP initiative reporting program leads and technical engineers, PG&E transformed and curated data from different source systems to create a single dataset for the VM-18 Vegetation Management for Operations Mitigation (VMOM) program.
 These datasets were then used to confirm they meet the data reporting needs for both the SQDR and QDR.
-Prior to this, these program reports were generated at different points in time or generated at the same time but as multiple and different reports (i.e., one for the SQDR and another for the QDR) causing inconsistences.
-This is because each report seeks slightly different data points resulting in unique
+Prior to this, these program reports were generated at different points in time or generated at the same time but as multiple and different reports (i.e., one for the SQDR and another for the QDR) causing inconsistencies.
+This is because each report seeks slightly different data points resulting in unique filters or data transformations that result in varying, correct datasets.
+PG&E will continue efforts to align data included in our SQDR and QDR, respectively.
+We are targeting continuous improvements towards a single, joint record of evidence for each initiative program to support reporting and tracking consistent and stable target progress externally and internally against our WMP initiatives.